microsoft/moaw/workshops/deploying-to-azure-container-apps/workshop.md

 ---

-## Deploy a Revision
+## Update Your App

-In this section, you'll deploy a revision of the container app.
+In this section, you'll update your container app.

 Revisions allow you to deploy new versions of the container app without having to create a new container app.
 Revisions can be deployed with a new container image, environment variables, secrets, and volumes.